antikrem/antikrem.github.io/_posts/2021-01-01-frame_time_analysis.md

 Ever play a game that feels chunky but the frame rate counter looks fine?
 It takes a single frame coming out a fraction of a second too late to get me to notice, but most frame rate monitors squash outlier frames to simplify output.
 But these dropped frames are probably the most important of them all:
 ![1.png]({{ site.baseurl }}/images/2021-01-01-frame_time_analysis/1.png)

 Fraps is probably the better monitor for frame rates but it's in-game output is heavily averaged and hides outliers.
 The csv output when running a benchmark (default `F11`) is very detailed, but difficult to easily parse.
-Therefore, I wrote a script to do some data analysis:
+Therefore, I wrote a script to do some data analysis and plot graphs:

 ## Usage:

 1. [Download fraps](https://fraps.com/download.php).
 2. Run the benchmark tool and copy any number of frametime result files (in the form `* frametimes.csv`) to the same directory as the script.
 3. Execute the script, it will load and analyse all relevent csv files in the same directory.

+## Dependencies:
+- matplotlib
+- pandas
+- scipy

 ## Examples: